gill-0/Prosper-Loan-Data-Visualization-with-D3.js/README.md

 Expanded on the introduction to give readers a clearer understanding of the trend in the visualization.

-I had mixed feedback on the year's bar chart, but I think it is relatively simple/clear and I can make it clearer through the introdcution.
+I had mixed feedback on the year's bar chart, but I think it is relatively simple/clear and I can make it clearer through the introduction.

 ## Feedback